Older Adults Accessibility Issue 3: Clickable Areas

 Posted by Paul Crichton Head of Accessibility on 27th June 2017..

 “Buttons and links are often too small.
 I get annoyed when I accidentally click the wrong button.”

 From around the age of 50, our fine motor control diminishes.
 We can also develop conditions that have an impact on how well we can use a mouse.
 Things like arthritis, strokes and Parkinson’s disease can also dramatically impact on fine motor control.

-When our motor control gets a bit worse in parallel with sight problems, then it is no surpise that hand-eye coordination also gets worse.
+When our motor control gets a bit worse in parallel with sight problems, then it is no surprise that hand-eye coordination also gets worse.
 Clicking small things or moving things gets harder.

 Does your website have a problem?

 Is the clickable area around links and buttons big enough?
 One simple way to test this is to view your website in Google Chrome and use the TAB key to navigate.
 You should see how big the clickable area is around your controls.